 Driving with a Mobile Phone in Australia

-It's apparent that distracted driving is fast becoming a severe and growing threat to road safety today.
+Distracted driving is fast becoming a severe and growing threat to road safety.
 With a large number of mobile phone users in Australia and the high-speed addition of new in-vehicle communication systems, this risk is likely to grow for years to come.
-For 2017, the number of mobile phone users in Australia is expected to rise to 19.4 million, according to The Statistics Portal.

 Studies have shown that using a hand-held or hands-free mobile phone while driving can cause a major distraction, and largely increases the danger of being involved in a crash or near crash.